 The aggrieved party may request further institutional review of the claim by the Provost within 10 working days of receipt of the dean's decision.
 In such cases, the Provost will request, and the dean will provide, complete records of all prior proceedings; and the Provost will provide those records to the University Promotion and Tenure Committee, which will review all written evidence previously submitted, vote, and submit its recommendation to the Provost.
 The Provost may agree or disagree with the recommendation of the University Promotion and Tenure Committee and may interview the grievant.
-At the conclusion of the review, the Provost will inform the grievant, the University Promotion and Tenure Committee, the dean, the College Promotion and Tenure Committee, and the school FEC or director of the decision by certified mail.
+At the conclusion of the review, the Provost will inform the grievant, the University Promotion and Tenure Committee, and the school FEC or director of the decision by certified mail.